when work meets interests

 My strategy was: “Test all calls first, put’em in the correct order.. add logic.. add cli”

-and the project creation part was covered.
-The inventory part was not that different, but I wasn’t able to find the inventory source api call… cause there was none.
+but I wasn’t able to find the inventory source api call… cause there was none.

 It shouldn’t be too difficult to add one..